uc-r/uc-r.github.io/data_structures/matrices_subsetting.md

 ## row_3     3     7    11
 ```

-Note that subsetting matrices with the `[` operator will simplify the results to the lowest possible dimension.
+Note that subsetting matrices with the `[` operator will simplify[^preserve_simplify] the results to the lowest possible dimension.
 To avoid this you can introduce the `drop = FALSE` argument:

 ```r